Rithvij/E-Commerce-Microservices-Application/README.md

 # E-Commerce Microservices Application

 This is a complete, production-grade e-commerce microservices application built using **.NET 8**.
-It features modular microservices, secure authentication using **.NET Identity**, and robust inter-service communication using **Azure Service Bus**.
+It features modular microservices, secure authentication using **.NET Identity**, and robust inter-service communication via **Ocelot API Gateway** using **Azure Service Bus**.
 The application is developed with **clean architecture** principles and designed to scale efficiently with best practices in microservices development.

 ---